Carbon compounds are our main enemy in the fight against climate change. If you beat it, you could possibly win the whole war to save the planet.

 Once absorbed, the excess carbon can be buried deep underground via Carbon Capture and Storage (CCS).
 This technology can capture up to 90% of CO2 produced during electricity generation and industrial processes.

 Here’s how it’s done – first they filter the carbon from the other emissions.
 Then it is compressed at high temperature and transported via trucks, tankers or pipelines to be stored permanently deep underground.
 This is known as geosequestration.
-Storage sites which have many porous rocks, which act as a sponge, once the compressed CO2 is injected into it.
+This compressed and liquefied carbon dioxide is deposited into mineral zones below the earth surface.
+The chemical reaction between the carbon and the minerals underground stabilises it in solid form.
+Hence, a location with suitable rocks and minerals needs to be detected for a safe storage.

 Instead of just burying it, carbon dioxide can also be put to productivity by re-using, recycling and converting it into plastic, fuel, fertilizers, concrete etc. One such useful product is carbon nanofibers converted using an electrochemical process.
 A team of chemists at the George Washington have successfully converted carbon to these nanofibres, which were then used in various industrial products like wind turbine blades, sports equipment and airplanes.
 (Read more about the project here)